-14 Aug How should exercise change as I age?
+14 Aug How Should My Exercise Routines Change as I Age?

 An important topic for athletes to consider are the changes to make in your exercise habits as you age.
 Though my older friends disagree, when I divide 90 by 3, it puts me solidly in the front side of the middle aged category.
 Personally I think their disagreement is their own denial but it makes for a lot of fun conversations.
 As I have gotten older, I have had to change my exercise habits to keep the injuries at bay and feel good post workout.